lisancao/Bioinformatics_with_R/README.md

 # Bioinformatics_with_R
-Bioinformatics with R series workshop materials and resources
+Materials for the Introduction to Bioinformatics with R workshop for the SFU Scientific Programming study group.
+Excercises pulled from the CSAMA 2015 Epigenetics and ChIP-Seq course.
+Facilitated by Lisa Cao.